 - HEMLIBRA comes in four strengths.
 Depending on your dose, you may need to use more than one vial to give your total prescribed dose.
 Your healthcare provider will determine your dose in milliliters (mL) that you will need to give based on your body weight.
-Do not use different HEMLIBRA vials of different concentrations when combining vials to achieve the prescribed dose.
+Do not combine HEMLIBRA vials of different concentrations in one injection to give the prescribed dose.

 Before we move on, we’ll also need to remove any large air bubbles in the medicine.

 Just gently tap the syringe with your fingers – like this – until the air bubbles rise to the top.

 Next, move the tip of the needle above the medicine and slowly push the plunger to get the air bubbles out of the syringe.